crosswalk-project/crosswalk-website/public/documentation/getting_started/windows_host_setup.md

 <h3 id="Install-the-Android-SDK">Install the Android SDK</h3>

 1. Download Android Studio from <a href='http://developer.android.com/sdk/index.html' target='_blank'>http://developer.android.com/sdk/index.html</a>.
 2. Run the installer.
-Note the directory location you select for the next step.
-For our example,
+Remember the installation directory you select for the next step.

 3. Add the Android SDK directories to your `PATH` either through the Environment Variables dialog or from the command-line.
 ```